lucymonie/notes-learning/03-june-2017/minimax.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Minimax) again:
 >An alternative is using a rule that if the result of a move is an immediate win for A it is assigned positive infinity and, if it is an immediate win for B, negative infinity.
 The value to A of any other move is the minimum of the values resulting from each of B's possible replies.
 For this reason, A is called the maximizing player and B is called the minimizing player, hence the name minimax algorithm.

+I found this [MIT lecture](https://www.youtube.com/watch?v=STjW3eH0Cik) on the subject very interesting.

-An example of a minimax algorithm in Javascript by [Vivek Panyam](https://blog.vivekpanyam.com/how-to-build-an-ai-that-wins-the-basics-of-minimax-search/)
+I have looked over this example of a minimax algorithm, written in Javascript by [Vivek Panyam](https://blog.vivekpanyam.com/how-to-build-an-ai-that-wins-the-basics-of-minimax-search/), and I have a basic grasp of what's going on:
 ```
 function recurseMinimax(board, player) {
     numNodes++;